robledocampos/dockerfile-example/README.md

   - Build docker image, based on a dockerfile with debian and nginx
   - Run a container with this image
-  - Make a bridge to expose do nginx webserver to localhost
+  - Make a bridge to expose nginx webserver to localhost
   - See commands to list, stop and delete container
   - See commands to list and delete image